Glass specification for zoos and animal parks

 Animal exhibits are generally designed to optimise the experience of the zoo or park visitors, and while glass is perfect for allowing visitors to see into the enclosures, this type of clear visibility is not always ideal for the animals that the enclosure houses.
 It’s important to keep in mind the welfare and comfort of the animals, not just the ability to view them in a space as close to their natural habitat as possible.
 Careful glass selection helps to address the issues surrounding the comfort and privacy of the animals and control sound transmission from the visitors.

 There are some animals that do not cope well with eye contact from viewers, as the sense of being watched makes them uncomfortable.
 This can provoke a change in behaviour patterns such as aggressive behaviour or persistent hiding from the visitors.
-For animals that are sensitive to eye contact, it’s important that the glazing specification is carefully designed.
+For animals that are sensitive to eye contact, it’s important that the glass specification for zoos, animals parks and large animal enclosures is carefully designed.

 There have been many studies carried out to see whether animals are self-aware enough to recognise the reflection of themselves in the glass.
 It’s said that most apes, dolphins, killer whales, Asian elephants, and magpies are the only animals that are able to recognise that they are viewing their own reflection rather than another animal.

 For animals that are likely to show aggression towards other animals or are known to display alpha male or alpha female tendencies, reducing the reflections on the glass surface is beneficial for the comfort and safety of the animal.
-Using anti-reflective glass for animal enclosures can help to reduce the stress and discomfort that can arise when an animal sees its reflection at zoos or animal parks.
+Using anti-reflective glass specification for zoos, animals parks and large animal enclosures can help to reduce the stress and discomfort that can arise when an animal sees its reflection at zoos or animal parks.
 The anti-reflective glass coating can also improve guest’s visibility through the glass which provides clearer views of the animals within the enclosure.

 However, animals that are not affected by their reflection or who don’t use vision as their primary sense don’t need any specialist coating applied to the glass to reduce reflection.